-With respect to other pension obligation calculations where the IRS' rules are not specifically applicable, two primary categories of approaches to measuring pension obligations have developed:
+Where the IRS rules are not specifically applicable, two primary categories of measurement techniques have evolved for jnterest-sensitive lump sums:

 5 1.430(d)-1(f)(4)(iii).

 6 The portion of participants assumed to elect a lump sum payment may have some effect on both of these quantities if a different mortality table is used for calculating lump sums according to plan terms than for determining the present value of annuities according to actuarial valuation assumptions.